MicrosoftDocs/azure-devops-docs/docs/organizations/settings/select-backlog-navigation-levels.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-Teams have the flexibility to choose their preferred backlog levels.
+Each team has the flexibility to choose their preferred backlog levels.
 Feature teams may focus on their product backlog, while management teams may only display feature and epic backlogs (the default portfolio backlogs).
 You can configure backlog levels through team settings.

 ::: moniker range=">= azure-devops-2019"
 If you need more portfolio backlogs, see the following articles based on the process model you use: